 - a.
 Distinguish with examples the different types of scales of measurement and how each type is presented.
 [10] - b.
 A researcher would want to use non-parametric tests to analyze his data.
-Point out the various tests that he could use and their pros and cons.
+Point out any FIVE (5) tests that he/she could use and their pros and cons.
 Also point out the parametric equivalents of the tests you would have discussed.
-[10] - c.
-What are the roles of a Biostatistician in Public Health?
-[5] - d.
+[10] [5] - c.
+What are the roles of a Biostatistician in Public Health? - d.
 Clearly explain how you test the equality of variances of two normal populations.
 [5] - e.
 What is a t-test?
 When is it used and for what purpose(s)?
 Explain your answer by means of examples [5] - f.
-A study is conducted concerning the blood pressure of 50 year old women with glaucoma.
-In the study 500 60-year old women with glaucoma were randomly selected and the sample mean systolic blood pressure is 139.6 mm Hg and the sample standard deviation is 20 mm Hg. - Calculate a 99% confidence interval for the true mean systolic blood pressure among the population of 60 year old women with glaucoma.
-[10] - g.
+A study is conducted concerning the blood pressure of 50-year-old women with glaucoma.
+In the study 500 50-year-old women with glaucoma were randomly selected and the sample mean systolic blood pressure is 139.6 mm Hg and the sample standard deviation is 20 mm Hg.

+Calculate a 90% confidence interval for the true mean systolic blood pressure among the population of 50-year old women with glaucoma.
+[10]

+g.
 An experiment was conducted to test the efficacy of Chloromycetin in checking typhoid.
 In a certain hospital Chloromycetin was given to 285 out of the 392 patients suffering from typhoid.
 The number of typhoid cases were as follows: